This directory contains information and documents about the 6 children that Amy bore to Anthony Jacques Cheeper/Clarke.

 Dolly d. "many years ago", according to Pamela (perhaps the mid-1950s, aged about 50?).

-According to her birth certificate, she was b.
+According to her birth certificate, she was Phyllis Gladys Winifred Clarke, and was b.
 13 Jan 1905, at 89 Union Terrace, Gillygate, York (just north of the Minster).
 The details of her parents are consistent with the many other sources.

-She's recorded in the 1911 Census as Winifred Phillis Clarke; and she's recorded as age 7, whereas she was actually 6 (and 2 months).
-(The differences in name-sequence and age presented Anne with considerable challenges!).
+She's recorded in the 1911 Census as Winifred Phillis Cheeper; and she's recorded as age 7, whereas she was actually 6 (and 2 months).
+The differences in name-sequence and age presented Anne with considerable challenges!
+Anthony was 74, and may have been losing touch.
+On the other hand, the birth had been recorded by Amy, so there may have been dissension about the order of the given names.

 Pamela says she was known as Winnie throughout her life.